thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

 in the first case ``Type`` is the space of spaces.

 ..
 NOTE::
-   :hidden:
+   ..
+TODO : make toggle.

-   This is called a _higher inductive type_ (HIT), which generally follows the format of
+   This is called a *higher inductive type* (HIT), which generally follows the format of

    * ``data``